Back to all posts

 • Latitude and longitude

-Lines and shapes work a little differently.
-A drawn route or polygon produces a row for each coordinate along it, so a single route can spread across many rows.
+For a drawn line or polygon, the browser converter uses its first coordinate as the representative location for that feature.
+It does not promise elevation, every coordinate, or every custom My Maps field.
 Custom icons, colours and styling are visual only and do not appear in a CSV, since a spreadsheet holds data rather than appearance.

 Shortcut for public maps

-If your map is public or shared by link, you can skip the menu and download the KML straight from a URL.
+If your map is public or shared by link, the quickest option is the paste route above, which needs no file at all.
+If you want the KML itself, you can skip the menu and download it straight from a URL.
 Take the mid value from your map's web address and open:

 https://www.google.com/maps/d/kml?mid=YOUR_MAP_ID&forcekml=1